Order of Visit: High Point #30

 We took a few quick photos to celebrate my 30th high point.
 The only downside to the achievement is the realization that I’m still one high point shy of earning my 30 state pin from the Highpointers Club.
 In addition to summiting 30 state high points, you must also have completed five states from each region of the country.
 Alas, I’ve only only four states from the western region (AZ, NM, UT, and ID), so I still need one more!

 With our photos complete, we dashed back to the car to get dry again.
-It was getting late, and we still needed to drive bak up toward St. Louis where we had a hotel reservation for the night.
+We wouldn’t be able to wait out the rain for more exploring, and we still needed to drive back up toward St. Louis where we had a hotel reservation for the night.

-Tomorrow we plan to head further east toward Indiana and Ohio’s high points as part of our six-state spring break highpointing extravaganza.
-If we’re successful, all three of us (Keith, Finn, and I) will all be above the 25 state threshold in just a few days!
+Tomorrow, we plan to head farther east toward Indiana and Ohio’s high points as part of our six-state spring break highpointing extravaganza.
+If we’re successful, all three of us (Keith, Finn, and I) will reach the 25-state threshold in just a few days!

 DETAILS

 When to Visit: This hike is open year-round, but late spring and fall are considered the peak times to visit.
-In the spring, many of the trees are in bloom and Mina Sauk Falls is flowing.
-Meanwhile autumn brings the fall colors to the surrounding St. Francis Mountains.
+In the spring, many of the trees are in bloom and Mina Sauk Falls is flowing well.
+Meanwhile autumn brings the fall colors to the surrounding St. Francois Mountains.

 Getting There: Taum Sauk Mountain State Park is located about 100 miles south of St. Louis, Missouri, and just east of the Mark Twain National Forest.